• Skip to main content

 • Beds need to be made every morning before breakfast

-See related: Age-Appropriate Chores for Kids – Lists by Developmental Stage
+See related: Age-Appropriate Household Chores for Kids – Lists by Developmental Stage

 Kids often resist rules when they feel those rules have been created and presented arbitrarily.
 When kids feel a part of the process in developing and creating family rules, they have a greater sense of agency and ownership over those rules.